 7. Real-Time Detection for BOTH Outbound or Inbound Transmissions

-This is in stark contrast to competing solutions which can prevent data loss/Leak (i.e.block a violating transmission) only on non-Real-time protocols: SMTP via MTA, HTTP/S or FTP via a proxy and/or ICAP server.
+This is in stark contrast to competing solutions that can prevent data loss/Leak (i.e.block a violating transmission) only on non-real-time protocols: SMTP via MTA, HTTP/S or FTP via a proxy and/or ICAP server.

 8. Proxy not needed on Inbound or Outbound Traffic Inspection

 GTB Inspector also has its own SSL Internet Content Adaptation Protocol (ICAP) so there is no need for another web proxy.
-Already have a web proxy – no worries, GTB’s Network Enterprise DLP has ICAP functions which are compatible with Blue Coat, Cisco, Forcepoint , Intel Security and like proxy products.
+Already have a web proxy – no worries, GTB’s Network Enterprise DLP has ICAP functions that are compatible with Blue Coat, Cisco, Forcepoint, Intel Security, and like proxy products.

 GTB’s Endpoint Protection offers complete data-in-use content inspection DLP capabilities

 9. Mail Transfer Agent (MTA)